2. Attachment and Trust Instead Of Goodies

 Or why 70% of the dogs show problematic behaviour and why the majority of dog schools are not sustainably successful with 70% of the dog owners:

 As described above the RELATIONSHIP and the ATTACHMENT between the dog and dog owner is the all-important foundation.
-Just as in the interpersonal relationships, it is based on trust, respect, reliability, dependability, authenticity etc. In order for the dog to be able to feel a sense of belonging, he also needs a high degree of calmness, sovereignty, authenticity, resilience and consistency from his owner.
-If the relationship and attachment is not right, the dog will not want to co-operate with the owner, except possibly because of a material reward.
+Just as in the interpersonal relationships, it is built on trust, respect, reliability, dependability, authenticity etc. In order for the dog to be able to feel a sense of belonging, he also needs a high degree of calmness, sovereignty, authenticity, resilience and consistency from his owner.
+If the relationship and attachment/bond is not right, the dog will not want to co-operate with the owner, except possibly if a material reward is in sight.

-The EDUCATION is part of the socialisation.
-This refers to the pedagogical influence on the development and behaviour of the dog, i.e. the learning process that enables the dog to react in a calm and sovereign way to its environment and thus to learn a harmonising social behaviour.
+The EDUCATION (social learning) is part of the socialisation.
+This refers to the pedagogical influence by the dog owner on the development and desired behaviour of the dog, i.e. the learning process that enables the dog to react in a calm and sovereign way to its environment and thus to learn a harmonising social behaviour.

 TRAINING (formal learning) is the teaching of abilities and skills, e.g. «Sit!», «Drop!», «Stay!», retrieving etc. In this context I also use the term «task training» to avoid confusion.